 Use the Member Invite API (opens in new tab) if you’re looking to migrate from the REST Get All Invites API (opens in new tab).

 Note: The REST API returns a note field by default.
-If you need the same field in GraphQL, call Users API and input the redeemedByUserId value in the filter as shown in the sample code.
+If you need the same field in GraphQL, call Users API and input the redeemedByPsUserId value in the filter as shown in the sample code.

-REST API field | GraphQL API field | Sample code |
+REST API | GraphQL API | Sample query |

 ---|---|---|

-None | inviteId | { memberInvites { nodes { inviteId planId sentToEmail teamId sentOn expiresOn redeemedByUserId status } } } { users(filter: {ids: “<Input redeemedByUserId value here>”}) { nodes { id note } } } |
+id | planUserId | { memberInvites { nodes { planUserId planId sentToEmail sentOn expiresOn redeemedByPsUserId status } } } { users(filter: {ids: “<Input redeemedByUserId value here>”}) { nodes { id note } } } |

-- | planId | |
+note | redeemedByUser | |

-- | sentOn | |
+sendDate | sentOn | |

-- | expiresOn | |
+expiresOn | expiresOn | |

 Filters | ||